-Environmental Component Potential Impact Mitigation Measure(s) s be maintained after the completion of the OMSF construction, providing a permanent link for automobiles.
-UTILITIES Private and Public Utilities Construction It is anticipated that there will be temporary impacts to existing utilities during construction, with potential relocations and associated disruptions to be determined.
+Environmental Component Potential Impact Mitigation Measure(s) Monitoring Activities Lane closures on Pape Avenue will impact access for emergency/services vehicles and deliveries, particularly due to potentially increased delays.
+Alternative access to properties may be required, where traffic lanes of Pape Avenue are realigned to facilitate excavation at the Sammon crossover.
+Operations OLW Study Area Traffic signals along Liberty New Street, as well as the roadway itself, will have Operations and Maintenance implications, which will be the responsibility of the City of Toronto.
+UTILITIES Private and Public Utilities It is anticipated that there will be temporary impacts to existing utilities during construction, with potential relocations and associated disruptions to be determined.
 Potential impacts to utilities are under review and will be confirmed as project planning progresses.
 Operations Potential impacts to utilities are not anticipated during operations.
-Construction In-depth utility investigations will be undertaken as planning progresses to confirm impacts.
+In-depth utility investigations will be undertaken as planning progresses to confirm impacts.
 Any potential conflicts and associated relocation requirements or mitigation measures will be identified in consultation with utility providers.
 Appropriate mitigation measures including next steps related to consultation with utility companies and stakeholders, and phasing plans, will be determined once the impacts are confirmed.
 The City of Toronto and Toronto Hydro will be consulted, as required, regarding potential impacts to municipal infrastructure and servicing to ensure that applicable City standards, guidelines, and criteria are met.
 Mitigation measures related to traffic disruption and detours are outlined in Section 5.9 of the EIAR.
-As no impacts are anticipated to utilities during operations, no mitigation measures are recommended.
+Operations As no impacts are anticipated to utilities during operations, no mitigation measures are recommended.
 During construction, utilities that will be protected in place may require monitoring, as determined by the requirements of each utility provider.

-As no impacts are anticipated to utilities during operations, no monitoring activities are • recommended.
+Operations As no impacts are anticipated to utilities during operations, no monitoring activities are recommended.